domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

 ```

 First we'll start with the root node 4.
 We satisfy condition (1) above, so we'll mark it as a
-potential inorder predecessor and explore its right subtree, looking for a better one, should one
+potential inorder predecessor and explore its right subtree, looking for a better one.
+Next we'll
-exist.
-Next we'll explore 10, which satisfies condition (2) above.
-We don't get what we're looking
+explore 10, which satisfies condition (2) above.
+We don't get what we're looking for here, so we
-for here, so we simply move to its left subtree.
-Now our `curr` node is the same as `elem`; of
+simply move to its left subtree.
+Now our `curr` node is the same as `elem`; of course the values are
-course the values are equivalent, which satisfies condition (2).
-We move to the left subtree, which
+equivalent, which satisfies condition (2).
+We move to the left subtree, and finish our traversal.
-finishes our traversal.

 Since our last potential inorder predecessor was the 4 node, we'll return it.
-That's all!
+That's all folks!

 Now for a more complicated one involving duplicates: